What is a Purchase Agreement?

 The earnest money will generally have to come out of your own pocket as there are not really any mortgage lenders willing to increase their risk of loss by funding the earnest money deposit as well.

-What Does Contingent Mean In Real Estate?
+Contingent Meaning In Real Estate?

-Once the offer is accepted, all that’s left is the final paperwork and closing, the status of the real estate transaction will change from contingent to pending.
+Once the offer is accepted, all that’s left is the final paperwork and closing, then the status of the real estate transaction will change from contingent to pending.

 There are various kinds of both contingent and also pending conditions, each one suggesting a various level of chance for other enthusiastic purchasers.